The-OpenROAD-Project/OpenLane/doc/Building_PDK.md

 # Prerequisites:
  - [Magic VLSI Layout Tool](http://opencircuitdesign.com/magic/index.html) is needed to run open_pdks -- version >= 8.3.60

+**NOTE**
+> You can avoid using the magic prerequisite, by using the openlane docker to build the pdk.
+Check this [script](../travisCI/travisBuildOld.sh) as a sample.

 # Quick-start:

 To build the PDK using the OpenLANE Makefile, run: